andreasabel/inCode/entry/verified-instances-in-haskell.md

 Haskell.
-The actual function it is expressing is `\x -> f x >>= g`, and that definition is given on the `type KComp a b c ... = Bind ...` line. `KCompSym2` is the defunctioanlized version, which is not a `a -> f c` but rather an `a ~> f c`, which allows it to be partially applied.
-The rest (including the `Apply`) instance is how you hook it into the defunctionalization process.
+The actual function it is expressing is `\x -> f x >>= g`, and that definition is given on the `type KComp a b c ... = Bind ...` line. `KCompSym2` is the defunctioanlized version, which is not a `a -> f c` but rather an `a ~> f c`, which allows it to be partially applied (like we do for `composeBind`).
+And, finally, to hook all of this up into the defunctionalization system, we write an `Apply` instance yet again.

 Let’s see some sample implementations.